Key points of our "Practical Progressive Plan for the People"

 Protecting Our Individual Energy and Property Rights

-Many people in our mostly rural district are creating their own clean, nearly free sustainable energy.
+Many families in our rural areas are creating their own clean, nearly free sustainable energy.
 And they are under assault by their local county officials and "big Grid" money interest to be forced onto the public energy grid.
 We all need to come together to protect their rights by forcing changes in zoning laws to not only end the harassment of these pioneers but see them as leaders in a way we can live in the future without the burden of big grid energy prices and lack of security we have in relying on corporate energy.

 Health Care as a Right